 Rumble.com’s increasing popularity received a specially large boost in US Presidential Elections 2020 where it received 60 million visitors in October 2020 as compared to 45 million in September 20201.

 One of the indicators of the rise of these platforms is the topping of ranking charts by Parler following Biden’s win.
-Parler is the alternative to Twitter who promises free speech and assures no banning or de-platforming for those with right views.
+Parler is the alternative to Twitter promising free speech and assures no banning or de-platforming for those with right-leaning views.

 Is the World Ready to Rumble?